They bought a $ 1 house in Italy and then hit a Covid-19

 The two friends also had to deal with the long-term consequences: credit card monthly restrictions and the downside of seasonal clothing changes, and now it’s almost spring (fortunately, they found some mild guffaws at Da Leos).

-As he awaits the start of a global air traffic reemergence, Italian authorities are anxious to step back in the Rose Vergemoli as soon as sanctions are lifted – a move expected in early June.
+As he awaits the start of a global air traffic reunion, Italian officials are anxious to step back in the Rose Vergemoli as soon as the sanctions are lifted – a move expected in early June.

 “At this time I am trying to work on my project online, contacting construction companies and other Brazilian buyers, friends and relatives who are interested in buying property in Virgimoly but who are not traveling now.